nishithahub95/fitness-app-assignment/README.md

   1.HomeScreen

-   contain 2 button:-Create program and create exercise.
+   Contain 2 button:-Create program and create exercise.
 It also contain program lists created.

   2.CreateProgram

      It is for addin programs.

   3.CreateExercise

      It is for adding exercise.

 Screenshots
 ![2023-05-07](https://user-images.githubusercontent.com/123442720/236679751-5a3ac01c-a4ab-4386-95ff-7a150afef5a4.png)
 ![2023-05-07 (1)](https://user-images.githubusercontent.com/123442720/236679759-ed51b4ae-2512-4452-aa53-286f9e47e7b7.png)